ericu/CellCulTuring/README.md

 * How is this different from running a million copies of a video game and just letting each control one pixel?

   In that case, you'd have no dependency on your neighbors' states, and you'd have to store the entire game's state a million times.
-In this case, the game's state is distributed across all the pixels, stored
+In this case, the game's state is distributed across all the pixels, stored just in the colors themselves.
+There is no hidden state, assuming your eyes can distinguish single-low-bit differences between colors.
+And no pixel knows anything about what's going on elsewhere on the board.

 * So you read and write the state right from the canvas?

   No, that doesn't work.
 If you write a value to the HTML5 canvas and read it back, you're [not guaranteed to get the same value back](https://stackoverflow.com/questions/23497925/how-can-i-stop-the-alpha-premultiplication-with-canvas-imagedata/23501676#23501676).
 In my experience, there's often a bit of rounding going on, which isn't a bit deal for graphics, but kills you if your colors are sets of bitflags.
 I use an offscreen [ArrayBuffer](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/ArrayBuffer) and blit it to the canvas once per frame.

+* Then how does the
 * How does the ball travel at angles other than 45°?

   I use [Bresenham's algorithm](https://en.wikipedia.org/wiki/Bresenham%27s_line_algorithm).